PSY5110 Ethical, Legal and Professional Issues

 Method used to combine assessment results to attain final grade:

-The final grades for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course and must attempt the workshop, self-reflection and interview assessment requirements.
+The final grade for students will be assigned on the basis of the aggregate of the weighted marks obtained for each of the summative assessment items in the course.

 Examination period when Deferred/Supplementary examinations will be held: